buzzqw/TUS/OBSS/OBSSv2-eng.md

 For each critical hit or magic critical that has been suffered in the round, the Magic Check is made with an additional 4 penalty..
 Any Critical Failures or Critical Successes are taken into account.

->>> **Partecipate**: Grant a +1d6 in the Magic Check, or allow ignoring a 1 rolled in the Magic Check, when the character declares with expertise and emotion the casting of the spell.
+>>> **Participate**: Grant a +1d6 in the Magic Check, or allow ignoring a 1 rolled in the Magic Check, when the character declares with expertise and emotion the casting of the spell.
 If they say *I cast a fireball* they will not get advantages, but if with passion they declare *By the Flame of Genesis may Nedraf destroy you with his sacred flames.
 Burn unworthy ones.
-Fireball!* then yes!.
+Fireball!* then yes!

 ## Modifying the Magic Check